No. 22 Auburn routs 8th-ranked Tennessee 84-64 for SEC title

 Auburn: The Tigers get so much attention for how they shoot 3s, but they also are fifth in the nation in steals per game.
 They came up with 14 steals in forcing 17 turnovers and had a 21-11 scoring edge off turnovers. … The Tigers also got the most minutes yet from Wiley, coming off an injured lower right leg.
 He missed five games, including the Tigers’ tournament-opening win over Missouri.

 Tennessee: The Vols had not lost a rematch in the regular season, going 5-0 in such games in each of the past two seasons.
 This game came a week after the Vols lost at Auburn.
+The Vols’ drought without a SEC tourney title, last won in 1979, will stretch to at least 41 years.

 BROWN’S BACK